ytthuan/deep-research/README.md

 4. Generate a comprehensive markdown report

 The final report will be saved as `output.md` in your working directory.

+### Concurrency

+If you have a paid version of Firecrawl or a local version, feel free to increase the `ConcurrencyLimit` in `deep-research.ts` so it runs a lot faster.

+If you have a free version, you may sometime run into rate limit errors, you can reduce the limit (but it will run a lot slower).

 ## How It Works